 While using Edge, click on the Settings icon (the 3 dots) in the top-right corner, or press the keyboard shortcut Alt+F to open the Settings menu.

 In the Settings menu list of options, you will see this icon listed as Web capture.

-Clicking on the icon or pressing the keyboard shortcut Ctrl+Shift+S opens the Web capture (screenshot) tool.
+Clicking on the icon (in your menu) opens the Web capture (screenshot) tool.
+Go to next step.

 Right-clicking on a web page opens up the right-click context menu, where you will also see the same Web capture option.

 Click on Web capture (in your menu) to open the Web capture tool.
 Proceed to the next step.